Urban Beekeeping Pilot Project

 - Obtain written permission from neighbours using the Neighbour Consent Form in application package

-- Fill in and submit a completed application form by no later than February 8, 2019
+- Fill in and submit a completed application form as soon as you can

 If approved, participants will be required to:

 - Register the hive with the Provincial Apiculturist pursuant to the Alberta Bee Act

 - Obtain a Premises ID number from the Provincial Apiculturist

 - Obtain liability insurance to cover accidents related to beekeeping activities

 - Provide proof of completion of an urban beekeeping course from a City-approved organization/association

 Applicants will be notified if they are selected via email.

 Planning and Sustainable Development